lynndylanhurley/ng-token-auth/README.md

 # iOS

- * localStoage may not writable in Private Browsing mode.
+ * sessionStorage may not writable in Private Browsing mode.
 You may wish to configure `storage` to use a generic object store or temporary cookie store.
 See also: [Frustration](http://spin.atomicobject.com/2013/01/23/ios-private-browsing-localstorage/)

 # Internet Explorer